facebook/react-native-website/docs/direct-manipulation.md

 ### measure(callback)

-Determines the location on screen, width, and height of the given view and returns the values via an async callback.
+Determines the location on screen, width, and height in the viewport of the given view and returns the values via an async callback.
 If successful, the callback will be called with the following arguments:

 - x
 - y